Disclosure: We earn from purchases made through us

 Electric units are cheaper to install and maintain, but their flow rate maxes out at 5.5 GPM.
 Natural gas and propane units are more common — and more powerful.
 Some models can pump out water at up to 10 GPM.

-Methodology: How we ranked and choose the best electric and gas tankless water heater
+Methodology: How we researched and tested tankless water heaters to find the best electric and gas

 To determine the best tankless water heater ranking, the Panhandler Home Improvement editorial team analyzed third-party data on 12 major companies and customer reviews on 5 popular online marketplaces, with each product’s star rating determined by evaluating a variety of metrics, including: